Mechaaaaa/osuskins/README.md

  if one of the links are dead dm me on discord Maxwell#9752 i try not to clear my s-ul files too often

+ some new skins aren't listed here bug me for them lmao

 [maliszewski edit](https://maxwell.s-ul.eu/CE5Xv7fq)
 (original credit to [this guy](https://www.youtube.com/watch?v=xVlRTaowLIM))